Checking and editing the details of a calendar event

 }

-The last step is to create an event store computed property to provide access to the store in this view model to the future views that will be used to view and edit events from here.
+The final step is to create a computed property that provides access to the event store in this view model for future views.
+These views will be used to view and edit events with this view model.

 var eventStore: EKEventStore {